markbastian/replion/README.md

 These return `{"kid": "Sat Jan 01 00:00:00 UTC 2000"}`, `{"bitten": "Mon Jan 01 00:00:00 UTC 2001"}`, and `{"spider-man": "Fri Jan 05 00:00:00 UTC 2001"}`, respectively.
 Awesome, it works!

 At this point everything looks right, so it might a be a good time for a "slow deploy."
+However, since I am doing this, it is also an opportune time to add some dependencies to make working with json a little less painful.
+I'll now add `cheshire {:mvn/version "5.9.0"}` to my deps.edn files :deps map and do a slow deploy.
+Note that I add the dependency (1 in this case, but it could be any number) _before_ requiring or using any of them in my project.
+The reason for this is that each slow deploy should have minimal deltas so that when things go wrong it is easier to diagnose the issue.

+;Make this final
 This concludes our example of interactive Datomic lambda development.
 I was able to stub out, debug, and develop a lambda interactively.
 At every new attempt to understand what's going on I was able to do immediate tries and get immediate feedback as opposed to minutes-long deployments at every single code change otherwise.

+;Remove
 One thing I did not do was leverage the good JSON apis out there for parsing and formatting input and output.
 This would require changing my deps.edn file to include a JSON library such as Clojure core json or Cheshire and then doing a slow deploy.
 In reality I would definitely do this and I will be doing it in my next example.

 ## Interactive REST API Development